ZJDong/Wayfindr-Py/README.md

 0. Introduction

-This is the python code for group 15's WAYFINDR project in module ASE.
+This is python code for group 15's WAYFINDR project in module ASE.
 It's mainly used to regularly request the noise data from internet APIs and save the data to mongoDB.
-Meanwhile, it monitor the changes in mongoDB.
-Once it gets the changes, it will unset the changing flag for GO APP of the project.
+Meanwhile, it can monitor the changes in mongoDB.
+Once it gets the concerned data changes, it will unset the changing flag to let the GO APP know and then recalculate the route for users.

 1. Development Environment